themesberg/flowbite-svelte/src/routes/docs/components/timeline.md

 ---

 <script lang="ts">
-  import { TableProp, TableDefaultRow, } from '../../utils' import { Button, P, A } from '$lib' import { props as items1 }  from '../../props/Timeline.json'
+  import { TableProp, TableDefaultRow, CompoAttributesViewer } from '../../utils' import { Button, P, A } from '$lib' import componentData1 from '../../component-data/Timeline.json' import componentData2 from '../../component-data/TimelineItem.json'
-  import { props as items2 }  from '../../props/TimelineItem.json'
-  import { props as items4 }  from '../../props/TimelineHorizontal.json'
+  import componentData3 from '../../component-data/TimelineHorizontal.json'
-  import { props as items6 }  from '../../props/Activity.json'
+  import componentData4 from '../../component-data/Activity.json'
-  import { props as items7 }  from '../../props/ActivityItem.json'
+  import componentData5 from '../../component-data/ActivityItem.json'
-  import { props as items8 }  from '../../props/Group.json'
+  import componentData6 from '../../component-data/Group.json'
-  import { props as items9 }  from '../../props/GroupItem.json'
+  import componentData7 from '../../component-data/GroupItem.json'
-  import { props as timelineItemVerticalProp }  from '../../props/TimelineItemVertical.json'
+  import componentData8 from '../../component-data/TimelineItemVertical.json'
-  import { props as timelineItemHorizontalProp }  from '../../props/TimelineItemHorizontal.json'
+  import componentData9 from '../../component-data/TimelineItemHorizontal.json'
 </script>

 The timeline component can be used to show series of data in a chronological order for use cases such as activity feeds, user actions, application updates, and more.